Reach More Legal Clients With “Second-Screen Marketing”

-Keep reading to find out how to incorporate second-screen marketing into your law firm advertising strategy.
+Keep reading to find out how to factor second-screen marketing into your law firm advertising strategy.
 We’ll cover:

 Mandy Lee, media manager for Firmidable, says you can see the trend of people using multiple screens simultaneously in law firms’ marketing results.